Seller Best Practices

 Because we are an Art + Object Gallery, our buyers need you to take the best quality photos with the most realistic color representation possible.
 Whether you like it or not, buyers work off of a color palette and sometimes have to “match a couch” but more often, they want to make sure that the art they show their client will work well with the approved project vision.

 You will lose buyers and referrals if the color of you images don’t closely reflect the true colors of your art.

-For those who want to hire a professional, our affiliate, ARC Design Studios in Michigan is offering Embrace Creatives Artists discounted Merchandising & Marketing Sessions to capture the BEST images. (location restrictions apply)
+For those who want to hire a professional, ARC Design Studios in Michigan is offering Embrace Creatives Artists discounted Merchandising & Marketing Sessions to capture the BEST images.
+(Location restrictions apply)

-If your artwork has been modified since you listed it to your Store, please take the time to re-photograph and replace the images.
+If your artwork has been modified since you listed it to your Gallery, take the time to re-photograph and replace the images.